AWGL/NIPD/README.md

 ## Introduction

-A pipeline to conduct Non-Invasive Prenatal Diagnosis (Research only)
+A pipeline to conduct Non-Invasive Prenatal Diagnosis for X linked and Autosomal Reccessive disorders.

-This pipeline is still under active development .

 ## Installation